AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Companies can implement strategies to reduce energy consumption during the development, customization, and inferencing stages of AI models.
 By leveraging GenAI applications, companies can offset emissions in other areas of their operations.

-Learn about sustainability AI applications with real-life examples to leverage AI for a smarter, more efficient, and sustainable future.
+Discover sustainability AI applications with real-life examples that leverage AI for a smarter, more efficient, and sustainable future.

 1. Preparedness for natural disasters